 From portrait and wedding photography blogs to wildlife and underwater ones, to photo blogs that give advice, reviews, tutorials, tips, and great articles (on all things visual, digital, and analog), to photo blogs that showcase professional photographers’ portfolios, you’ll find amazing resources throughout.

 The planet has no shortage of brilliant, talented, adventurous photographers that go the extra mile for their craft.
 They capture moments and images from around the world, share invaluable knowledge with aspiring photographers, and keep them abreast of the latest news and technology in the photo world.
 I have found photography blogs that will blow your mind both visually and literally!

 Portfolios are an essential feature when telling photo stories.
 Some photography blogs are elaborate galleries showcasing breathtaking images that have been edited and retouched to deliver amazing photos, transporting you to the time and place of the shot.
-Photography blogs differ from other blogs because often the main content is image-rich, not text-rich.
+Photography blogs differ from other blogs (like lifestyle blogs, travel blogs, or food blogs) because often the main content is image-rich, not text-rich.
 But just like other blogging genres, a rich pool of niche photography blogs get created daily.

 So we are going to jump right in and showcase the best photography blogs around.
 I will share with you what makes each photography blog stand out from the rest.
 Because believe me, there is a lot more to being a photography blogger than meets the eye! (pun intended).

 How many different types of photography blogs exist?
 And what makes some of them stand out from the rest?